-debug Generate debug info to enable debugging.
-Include debugging information in the generated code.
-This is used by the BETA debugger-valhalla.
-On the other hand, usingnoDebug reduces the size of the executable files by 30-50%, and also speeds up linking time. noDebug -d by 30 30%, and also speeds up mixing time. code noCode -c Generate code checkQua noCheckQua -Q Generate runtime checks for QUA errors checkNone noCheckNone -N Generate runtime checks for NONE references checkIndex noCheckIndex -I Generate runtime checks for repetition index out of range warn noWarn -W Generate warnings warnQua noWarnQua -q Generate warnings about runtime QUA checks verbose quiet mute Verbose compiler info output Only compiler info on parse, check, etc. No compiler info output traceCheck noTraceCheck Trace the compiler during semantic checking traceCode noTraceCode Trace the compiler during code generation out -0 Specify name to use for resulting executable image preserve noPreserve -p Preserve generated . job and assembly files job noJob -j Execute thejob file switch -s Set/unset one or more compiler switches.
+help -h Show a brief overview of the legal command line options repeat -r Run compiler in repeating mode.
+After having translated the fragments specified in the argument list, if in repeating mode, the compiler prompts the user for the name of another fragment to be translated: Type Fragment File Name: noRepeat This interaction is continued until the compiler is explicitly killed, e.g. by sending a control-C or the end-of-stream character to the compiler process.
+The compiler may also be given additional options at the prompt, e.g. you may typenolink foo.bet to translate foo.bet, but avoid linking of it.
+If no new fragments are specified at the prompt, the compiler will retranslate the last fragment it has translated when <return> it typed.
+By using repeating mode, the compiler saves time when analyzing dependencies between fragments, since fragments are saved in memory between compilations.</return> link noLink -X Link program static dynamic Use static linking Use dynamic linking list noList -l Generate .lst file, if semantic errors sensitiveness debug Generate debug info to enable debugging.
+This is used by the BETA debugger-Valhalla.
+On the other hand, using - -noDebug forces the linker to strip the application, which reduces the size of the executable files by 30-50%, and also speeds up linking time.
+The actual machinelevel code generated for the BETA program is identical with or without debug info noDebug -d whilout deoug mio. code noCode -c Generate code checkQua noCheckQua -Q Generate runtime checks for QUA errors checkNone noCheckNone -N Generate runtime checks for NONE references checkIndex noCheckIndex -I Generate runtime checks for repetition index out of range warn noWarn -W Generate warnings warnQua noWarnQua -q Generate warnings about runtime QUA checks verbose quiet mute Verbose compiler info output Only compiler info on parse, check, etc. No compiler info output traceCheck noTraceCheck Trace the compiler during semantic checking traceCode noTraceCode Trace the compiler during code generation out -0 Specify name to use for resulting executable image preserve noPreserve -p Preserve generated . job and assembly files job noJob -j Execute the job file switch -S Set/unset one or more compiler switches.
 The -s option makes it possible to define one or more so-called compiler switches.
 Switches are specified as integers on the command line afterswitch or -s, possibly terminated by a 0 (zero).
-Switches are used for a number of purposes: parameterization of the compiler, debugging, testing etc. The most interesting switches with respect to parameterization are listed below; notice that some of them may also be set as ordinary options. • 5: Suppress code generation.
-I.e. only semantic checking is performed.
-This switch will also set
+Switches are used for a number of purposes: parameterization of the compiler, debugging, testing etc. The most interesting switches with respect to parameterization are listed below; notice that some of them may also be set as ordinary options.